 The journey itself was pleasant.
 Azuma trains were built by the same firm that designed the Japanese Bullet Trains, so they’re quiet even at high speeds.
 I could tap away on my laptop undisturbed.
 The train arrived into London Kings Cross at 13:23, making for a journey time of just over two hours.

-Yes – but make sure you book in advance!
+Yes, but make sure you book in advance!
 Azuma trains are equipped with special compartments for storing bicycles.
 All bikes must have a reservation – spaces are limited, so book early!
 Folding bikes can be stored alongside bags on luggage racks.
 There are eight bicycle spaces on a nine-coach train and four spaces on a five-coach train.

 Yes.
-Each 9-coach Azuma train has four wheelchair spaces – two in Standard Class and two in First Class.
+Each nine-coach Azuma train has four wheelchair spaces – two in Standard Class and two in First Class.
 They are adjoined by two companion seats.
 As with the rest of the seats on the Azuma, wheelchair spaces have power sockets to hand.

-Furry friends are welcome on-board Azuma trains!
+Furry friends are welcome on board Azuma trains!
 You’re allowed up to two small animals with you, provided they are not taking up an extra seat.
 Each extra animal after the first two will cost £5.

 Yes.
 Standard Class and First Class carriages have free WiFi, with First Class passengers enjoying LNER’s fastest ever connection.

 The first Azuma train officially entered service on 15 May 2019, running from London King’s Cross to Leeds.
-LNER has also replaced its daily service to Hull via Selby with Azuma trains.
+LNER also replaced its daily service to Hull via Selby with Azuma trains.